 “Base Pay at Disability.”
 The term “Base Pay at Disability” means the Member’s base pay amount at the time the disability payment is due.

 “Date of Disability.”
-The term “Date of Disability” means the date that the Member is first unable to perform the Member’s required duties as a result of an injury, illness or occupational disability that has been determined to arise out of and in the course of the Member’s employment in the Bureau of Police or Fire.
+The term “Date of Disability” means the date that the Member’s Attending Physician establishes that the Member is first unable to perform the Member’s required duties as a result of a service-connected injury/illness or occupational disability that has been determined to arise out of and in the course of the Member’s employment in the Bureau of Fire or Police.

 “Original Injury.”
-The term “Original Injury” means the period from the first occasion of medical treatment or disability resulting from a service-connected or occupational disability through the date the member first reaches a medically stationary status.
+The term “Original Injury” means the period from the first occasion of medical treatment or disability resulting from a service-connected injury/illness or occupational disability through the date the Member first reaches a medically stationary status.

 “Pursue Other Employment.”
-“Pursue Other Employment” means: an active, serious, and continuing effort to seek full-time work each week that the Member claims benefits.
+The term “Pursue Other Employment” means an active, serious and continuing effort to seek Full Time Work each week that the Member claims benefits.

 “Transferable Skills.”
-The term “Transferable Skills” means the knowledge, skills and abilities demonstrated in past training and employment which make a Member employable at work, with a new employer, with earnings equal to or exceeding one-third of the Member’s rate of Base Pay at Disability.
+The term “Transferable Skills” means the knowledge, skills and abilities demonstrated in past training and employment which make a Member employable at work with a new employer and with earnings equal to or exceeding one-third (1/3) of the Member’s rate of Base Pay at Disability.

 “Vocational Assessment.”
 The term “Vocational Assessment” means an evaluation, performed by a certified vocational counselor, consisting of one or more tests conducted to determine if a Member has reached a level of Substantial Gainful Activity.